migue1ange1o/paulpay/internal/README.md

 # Overview of Internals

-Utilizing a repository design, where the data that makes up the application is prioritized and each component (user, dono, etc,) is broken up and given its own repo for types and methods
+Utilizing a repository design, where the data that makes up the application is prioritized and each component (user, dono, etc,) is broken up and given its own repo for types and methods.

+This strategy attempts to maintain the exact functionality of previous versions of PaulPay while optimizing code structure and the flow of data throughout the app.

 For now, there is...
 - users.go